 Loose Flyweel Bolts

-Flywheel’s rotate at very high speeds with weight and mass that absorbs the engine pulses transferred through the crankshaft.
-They’re balanced and must be placed in the same position as they where removed.
-The bolts are torqued in a crisscross pattern according to the manufacturer's specifications.
-If the flywheel’s bolts are loose, a rattling or knocking sound that’s affected by engine speed and can be heard under the engine, where it mounts to the transmission bellhousing.
+Flywheels rotate at very high speeds with weight and mass that absorbs the engine pulses transferred through the crankshaft.
+They're balanced and replaced in the same position as they were removed.
+Torque the bolts in a crisscross pattern according to the manufacturer's specifications.
+Loose flywheel or flexplate bolts make a rattling or knocking sound that changes with engine speed.
+It's heard behind the engine, where it mounts to the transmission bellhousing.

-A loose bolt on a flexplate or a crack between it’s holes can result in the same knocking or rattling sound in the same area a loose flywheel produces.
-If there’s a rattling or knocking sound after an engine has been removed and replaced, the flywheel or flexplate may be installed incorrectly or the bolts may be loose.
+A loose bolt on a flexplate or a crack between the bolt holes can result in the same knocking or rattling sound.
+If there's a rattling or knocking sound after an engine has been removed and replaced, the flywheel or flexplate bolts may be loose.
 If possible, remove the small torque converter inspection cover and inspect the part closer.